groupfivesoftware/NotificationBundle/README.md

   }

   /**
-   * This is important because server will send your JSON notification ( json_encode(your notification) ).
+   * This is important because the server will send your JSON notifications ( json_encode(your notification) ).
-   * You can custom to decide what field only want to go from server to your client.
+   * You can customize what field you want the server to send to your client.
    */
   public function jsonSerialize()
   {